pimed/ProsRegNet/README.md

 ```
 uzip the compressed folder named "datasets", this folder contains two subfolders: "training" and "testing".
 ```
-The training dataset consists MRI and histopathology image slices of 25 subjects from [[The Cancer Imaging Archive PROSTATE-MRI dataset](https://wiki.cancerimagingarchive.net/display/Public/PROSTATE-MRI)].
-The testing dataset consists of one subject from [[The Cancer Imaging Archive Prostate Fused-MRI-Pathology dataset](https://wiki.cancerimagingarchive.net/display/Public/Prostate+Fused-MRI-Pathology)].
+The small training dataset consists MRI and histopathology image slices of 25 subjects from [[The Cancer Imaging Archive PROSTATE-MRI dataset](https://wiki.cancerimagingarchive.net/display/Public/PROSTATE-MRI)].
+The small testing dataset consists of one subject from [[The Cancer Imaging Archive Prostate Fused-MRI-Pathology dataset](https://wiki.cancerimagingarchive.net/display/Public/Prostate+Fused-MRI-Pathology)].

 3. Training the affine and deformable registration models (optional):